espruino/EspruinoDocs/tutorials/Infrared Remote Control.md

 Now it's pretty easy to make Espruino do something when it gets a code.
 As an example, I've got an old Amplifier that I use with speakers connected to the TV.
 It's got no remote control though so it's a real pain to get up and change the volume - what if that could be done automatically?

-Get a model aircraft [[Servo Motor]] and connect it to pin B13 (how to do this is in the previous link).
+Get a model aircraft (Servo Motor)[/Servo Motors] and connect it to pin B13 (how to do this is in the previous link).
 Then you can use the following code:

 ```